 Pathway to M.S.

-Once you have completed the Therapeutic Recreation Online Graduate Certificate Program, you may choose to pursue a Master of Science in Recreation with a concentration in Therapeutic Recreation, which is offered on campus.
+Once you have completed the Therapeutic Recreation Online Graduate Certificate Program, you may choose to pursue a Master of Science in Recreation with a concentration in Therapeutic Recreation, which is offered on campus or online.

 In order to apply for a change of status from the certificate program to the M.S. program, you must have met all the graduate academic standards for GPA in the certificate program: